qwertie/ecsharp/ecs/for-normal-coders.md

 People won't use it (or even blog about it, apparently) because it isn't popular.
 And it isn't popular because people won't use it.
 Classic chicken and egg.
 Plus, as Jon has pointed out, since Microsoft isn't paying me, I'm not improving the _real_ C#.
 Since Microsoft isn't paying me, my [libraries](http://core.ecsharp.net) do not improve the _real_ BCL.
 And although it has always been open source, he has presumed that no one would be willing to maintain it if I died tomorrow.
 Sadly, that's probably true.

-The slow uptake of [Nemerle](http://nemerle.org/About) I could _somewhat_ understand; historically (if not right now) a lot of its documentation was in Russian, its wiki was a mess, it wasn't made by Microsoft and you couldn't easily migrate your C# code base to Nemerle.
+The slow uptake of [Nemerle](http://nemerle.org/About) I could _partly_ understand, though it certainly deserves more users than it got.
+Anyway, historically a lot of its documentation was in Russian only, its wiki was a mess, it wasn't made by Microsoft and you couldn't easily migrate your C# code base to Nemerle.
 I could even understand the slow uptake of F#; as soon as it came out I tried to use it, but was immediately baffled by many of its syntax elements.
 A couple of years later I tried again, only to be thwarted by cryptic error messages while trying to write what I thought was a simple constructor.
 So syntactically, I found F# substantially harder than OCaml (with which I also have little experience), and I think ordinary C# and VB developers would have a hard time using it.
 Plus, no Windows Forms designer?

 But honestly, it took me by surprise that backward compatibility with C#, and the fact it translates to plain C#, hasn't convinced at least a _few_ people to use LeMP / Enhanced C#, let alone improve it.